phpactor/phpactor/doc/reference/rpc_command.rst

 ========

 ..
-This document is generated via the `development:command-reference` command
+This document is generated via the `development:generate-documentation` command

 .. contents::